rogerHuntGauntlet/cco-gauntletv2/Project Docs/User_Stories.md

 ### Platform Experience
 12. As a vibe coder, I want a centralized dashboard to access all my meeting notes, PRDs, and code repositories so that I can easily manage my projects.
-13. As a vibe coder, I want to showcase my expertise through my "second brain" profile so that potential clients can discover and hire me based on my actual capabilities.
+13. As a vibe coder, I want to showcase my expertise through my "Chief Cognitive Officer" profile so that potential clients can discover and hire me based on my actual capabilities.
 14. As a vibe coder, I want to receive notifications about potential client matches so that I can focus on coding rather than business development.

 ## Client Stories